vcc-csc212/sp21-archive/_docs/labs/lab-05/lab-05.md

 ##### 2.1 Algorithms

 An `algorithm` is a method or a process followed to solve a problem.
-You might preform an algorithm every day without thinking about it.
+You might perform an algorithm every day without thinking about it.
 A problem can be solved by many different algorithms.
 A given algorithm solves only one problem.

 By definition, something can only be called an algorithm if it has all of the following properties.